News

 Next year, the new practices for company collaboration developed in the Finnish Design Push are on path to extend to another bachelor program at the school, enabling over 80 students each year an opportunity to work on real-world challenges in collaboration with industry partners throughout their studies.

-The project is made possible by the support of the Technology Industries of Finland Centennial Foundation, Von Julin Foundation, and Metex Foundation with a four-year grant.
+The project is made possible by the support of The Technology Industries of Finland Centennial Foundation and the Metex and von Julin funds with a four-year grant.

 Finnish Design Push is a joint research and development initiative in the education sector, established in collaboration between the Aalto University School of Art, Design and Architecture and Technology Industries of Finland.
 Its goal is to support students' transition to working life and promote the use of design in Finnish industry.